Chart Color Schemes

 Oonoonba shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-Educational participation is high, with 31.3% currently enrolled in formal education.
-This includes 10.2% in primary, 8.5% in secondary, and 7.4% in tertiary education.
+Educational participation is high, with 31.3% of residents currently enrolled in formal education.
+This includes 10.2% in primary education, 8.5% in secondary education, and 7.4% pursuing tertiary education.

 Frequently Asked Questions - Education